ElTragon/quote_game/README.md

 ### `yarn start` or npm start

+Make sure to cd into the 'src' directory to run these commands.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.